mehulagg/gitlab/doc/user/project/settings/import_export.md

 - Imports will fail unless the import and export GitLab instances are compatible as described in the [Version history](#version-history).
-- Exports are generated in your configured `shared_path`, a temporary [shared directory](../../../development/shared_files.md) and are deleted every 24 hours by a specific worker.
-The complete export files are stored in your configured `uploads_directory`.
+- Exports are generated in your configured `shared_path`, a temporary [shared directory](../../../development/shared_files.md) and are moved to your configured `uploads_directory`.
+Every 24 hours, a specific worker deletes these export files.
 - Group members are exported as project members, as long as the user has maintainer or administrator access to the group where the exported project lives.
 - Project members with owner access will be imported as maintainers.